SK-VQA: Synthetic Knowledge Generation at Scale for Training Context-Augmented Multimodal LLMs: Introduction

-Through comprehensive analyses, we show that our dataset is much more diverse compared to existing datasets.
-To further demonstrate its utility, we first conduct zero-shot experiments on six state-of-the-art MLLMs, showing that it is a challenging benchmark for these powerful models.
+We show that \dataset is much more diverse than other KB-VQA datasets such as ViQuAE \cite{lerner2022viquae}, InfoSeek \cite{chen2023can}, and Encyclopedic-VQA \cite{mensink2023encyclopedic}.
+Unlike these existing resources, \dataset utilizes images from a larger variety of sources because our generation methodology does not rely on linking images to Wikipedia pages in order to obtain context documents.
+To demonstrate the utility of \dataset, we first conduct zero-shot experiments on six state-of-the-art MLLMs, showing that it is a challenging benchmark for these powerful models.
 We then fine-tune MLLMs on our dataset and compare their performance to models fine-tuned on existing KB-VQA datasets.
-Our experiments show that our dataset enhances the generalization capabilities of MLLMs, whereas other datasets result in poor generalization performance.
+Our experiments show that \dataset enhances the generalization capabilities of MLLMs, whereas other datasets result in poor generalization performance.
 We attribute this improved generalization capacity to the diversity of our dataset.
-In summary, our dataset is not only a challenging benchmark for KB-VQA, but also a valuable resource for improving the context-augmented generation capabilities of MLLMs.
-Our dataset and code will be made publicly available.
+To summarize, our contribution are threefold: \begin{itemize}[noitemsep,leftmargin=*] \item We create the largest and most diverse multimodal dataset for KB-VQA to-date.
+Unlike existing datasets which are limited to images that can be linked to Wikipedia passages, our dataset encompasses a broader range of images, features a more diverse set of question types, and possesses richer linguistic style.
+Additionally, human evaluations affirm the correctness of the generated QA pairs and the factuality of the generated context documents.
+Our dataset\footnote{Our dataset is available via \href{https://huggingface.co/datasets/Intel/SK-VQA}{Hugging Face Hub}} and its generation code\footnote{Our code is available via \href{https://github.com/IntelLabs/multimodal_cognitive_ai/tree/main/SK-VQA}{GitHub}} are publicly available. \item We perform zero-shot evaluations and fine-tuning of several state-of-the-art MLLMs on both our dataset and existing datasets.
+The zero-shot results indicate that our dataset is more challenging compared to others, demonstrating its complexity despite being synthetically produced.
+In addition, the fine-tuning results demonstrate that our dataset consistently improves the out-of-domain performance across model sizes on multiple datasets. \item We conduct detailed ablation experiments to evaluate the performance of fine-tuned models across different image types and test their performance within a real-world RAG environment.
+The experimental results indicate that our dataset effectively enhances the model's out-of-domain performance. \end{itemize}